ChrisCanaday/Spirograph/README.md

 # Usage

 To use Spirograph you first need to create a file to use as input to the program.
-The file formatt is `r g b outer-radius inner-radius pen-dist starting-angle`.
+The file formatt is `r g b outer-radius inner-radius pen-dist starting-angle starting-position`.
-With pen-dist being the distance from the center of the inner circle to the pen and starting-angle being in radians.
+With pen-dist being the distance from the center of the inner circle to the pen and starting-angle being the starting theta of the inside circle in radians.
+Starting-position is the starting angle of the pen inside the inside circle.
 Each line of the file will be a different Spirograph and they will all be laid on top of each other in the order they were listed in the file.